jilavsky/SAXS_IgorCodeDocs/docs/source/Installation.rst

 Instructions for installation
 -----------------------------

-To install the macros, please install first Igor Pro, version 8.x (or at least 7.05). *Irena* version 2.62 is the last one which works with Igor Pro 6 latest release (6.37) and is available for the aps web site.
-Any higher releases require  Igor 8 (or 7.05), which was released May 2018 (Igor 7 was released July 2016).
-Igor 6 is therefore really old and should be upgraded as soon as possible.
+To install the macros, please install first Igor Pro, version 8.03 or higher.
+Igor Pro 8 was released May 2018.

+*Igor 7*  :index:`Igor 7.08`: is last supported by *Irena* version 2.69 and *Nika* version 1.82 which are included in **February2020** release.
+Igor Pro 7 was released July 2016 and is not obsolete.
+Upgrade.

+ *Igor 6*  :index:`Igor 6.37`: is last supported by *Irena* version 2.62 and *Nika* version 1.761 - and you need the latest Igor Pro 6 release (6.37).
+This version  and is available for the APS web site.
+Upgrade.

 Movies with instructions and explanation are available on my :ref:`YouTube channel <YouTubeChannel>`.

 There are two main ways to install the macros:

-**Igor 7 (32 or 64 bit versions) of Igor 8 (64 bit)**
+**Igor 8.03+ (64 bit) and Igor 9(beta at this time)**

 .. image:: media/Introduction1.png
    :align: center